gtribello/plumed-thoughts/contactMatrix.md

 $i,j$ of the contact matrix is only non-zero if two atoms are within a cutoff, $r_c$.
 We can determine that many pairs of atoms are further appart than $r_c$ without computing the distance between these atoms by using divide and conquer strategies such as linked lists and neighbour lists.
 These optimisation tricks are implemented in the base class AgencyMatrixBase.
 This class therefore ensures that only the subset of elements of the contact matrix that are definitely non-zero are computed.
 Furthermore, because coordination numbers are computed within the chain of actions only the non-zero elements of the matrix are propegated onwards through the chain when we multiply by the vector of ones.
+In the flowchart diagrams that I have shown previously the blue subgraphs illustrate how data is passed through actions as the elements of the matrix row are evaluated.

 ## A complicated CV